mantczakaus/ont_amplicon/README.md

 If the fwd_primer and the rev_primer have been provided in the csv file, clusters are then searched for primers using Cutadapt.

 ### Blast homology search against NCBI
-A preliminary megablast homology search against a Cytochrome oxidase I (COI) database will be performed if the gene targetted is COI and based on the strandedness of the consensus in the blast results, they will be reverse complemented where required.
+A preliminary megablast homology search against a Cytochrome oxidase I (COI) database will be performed if the gene targetted is COI;  based on the strandedness of the consensus in the blast results, some will be reverse complemented where required.

-Blast homology search of the consensuses are then performed.
+Blast homology search of the consensuses against NCBI is then performed.
-A first step

 All the top hits derived for each contig are listed under the file **SampleName_assembly_blastn_top_hits.txt**.
 This file contains the following 26 columns:
 ```
 - qseqid